Kwannnnn/Visual-Engineer/README.md

 > To deploy this sidecar, run `az container create --resource-group 24HBOICTBVWBVE --file caddy-proxy-aci.yml` from the [azure directory](./azure/).

 This will deploy the container to [https://visualengineer-api-tls.westeurope.azurecontainer.io/](https://visualengineer-api-tls.westeurope.azurecontainer.io/).

-### Azure deployment

-Requires the az cli.

-**Login into the resource group**

-> `az login` will redirect you to the login page in your default browser.
-Now you are logged in to Azure CLI.<br>
-> `docker login azure` log in te same way to have access to deploy docker to azure <br>
-> `az acr login -n visualengineer`

-For the purpose of deploying in azure you have to create a new aci context and then switch to it.
-> To create a new context use `docker context create aci <context-name>` cUse the command `docker context use <context-name>` form the backend directory

-A .env file is needed in the azure directory.

-**Configuration for the database production:**

-POSTGRES_USER=USERNAME <br>
-POSTGRES_PASSWORD=PW <br>
-POSTGRES_DB=DATABASENAME

-DOMAIN_NAME=visualengineer-api (the domain where the backend can be found) <br>
-IMAGE_TAG=main (the branch that is being deployed)

-**Creating the azure containers**

-In order to change the azure container instances, after you finish the changes into the docker and docker-compose are the following steps:

-> `docker compose -f prod.docker-compose.yml down` - delete the previous container <br>
-> `docker compose -f prod.docker-compose.yml up -d` - build the new container with the contents of the docker-compose file